SkymeFactor/Timsort/README.md

 # Timsort
-Small and naive version of Timsort algorithm
+A _small_ and naive version of Timsort algorithm